alihojaev/stable-defusion/README.md

 # Stable Diffusion 2 Inpainting on Runpod

-This repository provides a FastAPI service to run `stabilityai/stable-diffusion-2-inpainting` with an /inpaint endpoint suitable for deployment on Runpod.
+This repository provides a FastAPI service to run `stabilityai/stable-diffusion-2-inpainting` with endpoints for inpainting and text removal, suitable for deployment on Runpod.

 ## Project Structure